maxaragon/COFFEE/README.md

-# COFFEE (Clouds Over France For Earth Education) :coffee: :cloud: :earth_africa:
+# COFFEE :coffee:

-Open-source Jupyter Notebook forecasting total cloud cover using ERA5 data.
+:cloud: Clouds Over France For Earth Education (COFFEE) investigates the spatiotemporal variability of cloud cover using deep learning

+⚠ This repository has been primarly designed to run on [Wekeo JupyterLab](https://my.wekeo.eu/)

-## Goals
+## Data

-- Utilize a ConvLSTM architecture to extract spatial and temporal features aiming to forecast next hour total cloud cover

-- Evalute ERA5 total cloud cover model performance using Sentinel 3 imagery
+ERA5 total cloud cover (TCC)

+Sentinel-3 OLCI Level-2 Full Resolution Land

-## AOI:
+## Area of interest:

-- France
+France

-## Datasets:

-- ID: "EO:ECMWF:DAT:REANALYSIS_ERA5_SINGLE_LEVELS"

 ## Getting started:

-To install the environment and the kernel on Wekeo's JupyterHUB run:
+To install the environment and the kernel on Wekeo's JupyterHub run:

     sh start